hapax/hapax.github.io/assets/teaching.md

 I had just never internalised those rules, and apparently they weren't needed to pass subsequent tests.

-A few years later, studying philosophy at university, I encountered set theory.
+A few years later, taking philosophy at university, I encountered set theory.
 It totally blew my gourd.
 First of all, there was this wonderful paradox of Bertrand Russell about